Edible Ground Cover: 11 Plants That Will Foodscape Your Yard or Garden

 As many gardeners have never tasted sorrel, it might be difficult to know what to do with it.
 The leaves have a bitter, citrusy flavor unlike any other plant, ideal for use sparingly as a garnish.
 While some use the leaves as a replacement for spinach, the acidity can overpower a dish.
 Whether eaten fresh or cooked, this is one plant you just have to taste to experience.

-We’re all familiar with rosemary, imagining a massive bush of fragrant stalks.
+We’re all familiar with the sun-loving rosemary, imagining a massive bush of fragrant stalks.
 But when it comes to ground covers, creeping rosemary (Rosmarinus officinalis ‘Prostratus’) is the variety to look out for.
 From the Mediterranean, this carefree herb is drought resistant and requires little to no care to thrive.

 Creeping rosemary is a prolific spreader.
 One plant alone can span an impressive 6 feet.
 It also features stunning blue-purple flowers that bloom en masse in spring and summer.
 It forms a stunning display in any garden, but particularly suits Mediterranean-inspired garden designs.